Planet Formation at Cosmic Dawn: Planetesimals in H$_2$O-Rich Disks Around Low-Mass Stars: Numerical Method

 Dust is converted to planetesimals in regions satisfying these criteria with an approach similar to that in \citet{Drazkovska2016}.
 The conversion rate is defined as

 where $\Sigma_{\rm d,gr}(\mathrm{SI})$ is the surface density of grown dust in regions prone to the streaming instability and $\chi$ is the efficiency of dust to planetesimal conversion,

-where $\Omega_{\rm K}$ is the Keplerian frequency and $F$ is the characteristic number of local orbital periods that are required to form planetesimals, set here equal to 500 in accordance with \citet{Yang2017}.
+where $F$ is the characteristic number of local orbital periods that are required to form planetesimals, set here equal to 500 in accordance with \citet{Yang2017}.
 According to \citet{Carrera2022}, dust grain radii should be substantially larger than 1~mm for the streaming instability to develop in dead zones.
 In Equation~\eqref{eq:dpltsm} $\psi$ accounts for this effect by considering only the fraction of the total dust mass that exceeds the critical threshold dust radius, $a_{\rm thr} = 1.0$~cm:

 We note that $\psi$ is set to zero if $a_{\rm max}<a_{\rm thr}$, thus terminating dust to planetesimal conversion.
 Figure~\ref{fig:phase2} shows that the streaming instability can develop in our model disk according to the criteria laid out in Equations~\ref{eq:SI_cond_1} and \ref{eq:SI_cond_2} and in \citet{LiYoudin2021}.